xiaoyuxin1002/UQ-PLM/README.md

 # UQ-PLM

-Code for <a href="">Uncertainty Quantification with Pre-trained Language Models: An Empirical Analysis</a> (EMNLP 2022 Findings).
+Code for <a href="https://arxiv.org/abs/2210.04714">Uncertainty Quantification with Pre-trained Language Models: An Empirical Analysis</a> (EMNLP 2022 Findings).

 ## Requirements